 Your circulation improves and your lung function increases by as much as 30%, making things like exercise easier.

 Coughing and shortness of breath decrease.
 Fewer colds and runny noses, and less fatigue.

-Your risk of coronary heart disease is half of that of someone who still smokes.
-Your risk of smoking-related heart attack drops by 50%.
+The excess risk of coronary heart disease is half of that of someone who still smokes, AND your risk of smoking-related heart attack drops by 50%.